-- Infants will be held during bottle-feeding until they can hold the bottle themselves; propping bottles is not allowed. - Feeding is done on demand, usually every 4 hours, but not more than hourly, by a consistent caregiver/teacher.
-Please specify your wishes on an infant feeding plan. - We support breastfeeding by providing a space for nursing mothers.
+- Infants will be held during bottle-feeding until they can hold the bottle themselves; propping bottles is not allowed. - Feeding is done on demand, usually every 4 hours, but not more than hourly, by a consistent caregiver/teacher. - We support breastfeeding by providing a space for nursing mothers.
 Expressed breast milk can be brought from home if it's frozen or kept cold during transport.
 All breast milk and formula should be taken home or discarded at the end of each day.
 Thawed breast milk must be used within 24 hours and labeled with the child's name and date of expression.
-No more than three frozen breast milk storage bags will be stored in the freezer.
-We can store frozen breastmilk for up to 30 days. - Breast milk and formula from home must be dated and labeled with the child's first and last name. - Labels on all milk and formula containers should resist fading during washing and handling. - Introducing solid foods will only happen after consulting with the child's family.
+Frozen breast milk can be stored in the freezer for up to 30 days. - Breast milk and formula from home must be dated and labeled with the child's name.

+- Labels on all milk and formula containers should resist fading during washing and handling. - Introducing solid foods will only happen after consulting with the child's family.